How are the Auction Flex platforms related?

 If you’re using AuctionWriter to generate professional auction catalog descriptions, it’s important to know which Auction Flex product you’re working with.
 Auction Flex, the auction management software behind HiBid, comes in three versions: Auction Flex (Legacy), Auction Flex with Cloud, and Auction Flex 360.
-Each version has distinct features that impact how you manage your auctions and integrate with AuctionWriter.
+Each version has distinct features that impact how you manage your auctions and integrate with auction tools, like AuctionWriter.

-Selecting the correct platform in AuctionWriter’s export settings is crucial to ensure smooth data transfer.
+Especially, when transforming an AuctionWriter catalog into a live auction, selecting the correct Auction Flex platform in AuctionWriter’s export settings is crucial.
 Auction Flex Legacy and Auction Flex with Cloud users must export to “Auction Flex,” while Auction Flex 360 users should select “Auction Flex 360” in the export settings.
 Choosing the wrong setting could result in incompatible file formats or failed imports.

 This guide will help you identify which version you’re using and how AuctionWriter works with each.